QuantumMechanics/XEMsign/README.md

 # How to

-First you need NodeJs.<br>
-Be sure you have NEM.js from <a href="https://github.com/NewEconomyMovement/nodejs2nem" target="_blank">nodejs2nem</a> inside your folder.

 You must have a local NCC running connected to a local or remote NIS.<br>
 Because I wanted it to be as light as possible, we use a local NCC to sign the multisig transactions and a remote NIS to propagate it.
 So, the cosignatory account needs to be in a wallet that belongs to your local NCC.<br><br>